About the Sony Cyber-shot® DSC-RX100 VII

 Dual Recording: You can take still images while recording movies without stopping recording.
 In the menu, you can choose the size of the still image (17M 5472 x 3080, 7.5M 3648 x 2056 or 4.2M 2720 x 1528) and compression (Extra Fine, Fine, Standard).

-Customizable Function (Fn) Button: The camera features a Function button that allows you to assign up to 12 frequently-used functions for quick access.
+Customizable Function (Fn) Button: The camera features a Function button that allows you to assign up to 12 frequently-used functions for quick access for still and movie shooting.
 Pressing the Fn button brings up a menu that lets you select the desired function.
 Assignable functions include: Drive Mode, Focus Mode, Focus Area, Exposure Compensation, ISO, Metering Mode, Flash Mode, Flash Compensation, White Balance, Creative Style, File Format, Shooting Mode, and others.

 Control Ring: The Control Ring around the lens lets you change the settings of often-used functions.
 In standard mode, the camera assigns recommended functions for each shooting mode.
 You can manually select the function controlled by the Control Ring, including Exposure Compensation, ISO, White Balance, Creative Style, Picture Effect, Zoom, Shutter Speed, and Aperture.